 An associate's program is foundational for a bachelor's program, although graduates are also qualified for entry-level employment once they are certified.
 In addition to completing general education core requirements, students learn to perform gynecologic, obstetric, abdominal and small parts sonography.
-Upon completion of this distance-learning degree program, graduates are eligible to take specialty credentialing exams in obstetrics and gynecology as well as abdominal sonography.
+Upon completion, graduates are eligible to take specialty credentialing exams in obstetrics and gynecology as well as abdominal sonography.

 Associate of Applied Science Degrees

 Three areas of study are available through distance learning A.A.S. in Sonography programs.
-Courses required by all of these degree programs include medical terminology and introductory courses in computer systems, health occupations, diagnostic imaging and sonographic instruments.
+Required courses include medical terminology and introductory courses in computer systems, health occupations, diagnostic imaging and sonographic instruments.